mfuu/sortable-dnd/docs/guide/options.md

 | --------- | ----------- |
 | `Boolean` | `false`     |

-Disables the sortable if set to true
+Disables the sortable if set to true.

 ## `store`